top of page

 The lack of priority for employee wellbeing is surprising considering the widely evidenced benefits to businesses, and the World Health Organisation (WHO) stating as far back as 2013 that by 2030 mental ill health will take over the top spot for the global leading cause of death.

-Plus, according to research by Deloitte in January this year, mental ill health costs UK businesses £45bn a year, yet with every £1 a company invests in employee wellbeing they get a £5 return on investment.
+Plus, according to research by Deloitte in January 2020, the cost of mental ill health to UK businesses is £45bn a year, yet with every £1 a company invests in employee wellbeing they get a £5 return on investment.

 If it makes so much business sense to prioritise employee wellbeing, why are we still seeing statistics like the above?